 I think I’ve finished up whatever helpful information I have for Mardi Gras newbies; this is really more of a catch-all location for random tidbits that pop into my head as I am packing and planning for The Event.
 Rather than figure out where to shove them into the older posts, I’ll just be sloppy and list them all here in no particular order.
 Enjoy and laissez le bon temps rouler.

-These days people are using the almighty Uber or Lyft more often to get around but I’m old-school and don’t know about any of that (yet).
-I think 2017 will be my first try, so here’s my thoughts on the usual MSY ground transportation.
-I hate cabs.
+These days people are using the almighty Uber or Lyft more often to get around but the “surge pricing” was absolutely ridiculous for 2019 so I’m back to cabs.
+Now, I hate cabs.
 HATE cabs.
-I will avoid cabs at all cost because they are too expensive (@$36 one way per person to CBD) and usually smell like salami.
+I will avoid cabs at all cost because they are expensive (@$38 one way per person from the airport to the CBD) and usually smell like salami.
 But, it is the easiest way to get from the airport to your destination (unless you are blessed with someone who will pick you up).
 Find some folks at the ground transportation area and see if you can’t share a cab – most of you are going downtown or the French Quarter.
 I’ve never taken the bus but I know such a thing exists to get downtown.
 You can also rent a limo.
-My transport of choice is normally the airport shuttle, although considering the things I hate about that, a cab might be the way to go for my sanity from now on.
-The shuttle is $24 one way or $44 round-trip (as of Feb.
-2017), and the frustrating part of the trip is actually waiting to go.
+My transport of choice is normally the airport shuttle, although, considering the things I hate about that, a cab might be the only way to go for my sanity from now on.
+The shuttle is $24 one way or $44 round-trip (as of March 2019), and the frustrating part of the trip is actually waiting to go.
 You’ll stand around for a long time and eventually you’ll be allowed on a shuttle…where you will sit for a long time, wondering what you are waiting for.
 The shuttle will be full.
 There will be other shuttles there for new folks.
 You’re hot and impatient and everyone will be looking at each other and wondering what the hell is going on.
 This process once added an extra two hours to my trip and I was ready to kill someone when I finally escaped.
 I mean you’re going to New Orleans during Mardi Gras – you sprinted off the plane and jumped up and down with anticipation waiting for your luggage, and now to have to sit on a full, unmoving shuttle is TORTURE.
 And no matter where you are staying, your hotel stop will be the last one.
 You’ll crawl through the FQ in that van watching people outside having a great time and you’ll be about to explode.
 Seriously, the cab is looking better all the time.
 If you do a round-trip with the shuttle, make sure you are waiting for them EARLY and have a backup plan.
 One year, they stopped at my Canal St. hotel either 30 minutes earlier than my pick-up time OR they didn’t come by at all (more likely) and I was almost screwed.
 I had to run across Canal on Fat Tuesday during parades to the Marriott and catch a cab, hyperventilating and yelling into the phone at my husband over the sounds of truck horns and sirens “I CAN’T GET OUT!
 I CAN’T LEAVE!”.
 I was ultra-pissed and they gave me a refund at the airport for the return trip, but I was freaking out about almost missing my flight.
 By the end of the trip every year, I am just worn to the ground and want nothing more than to be home in my own bed.
-By that point I have no more patience for humans, sequins, feathers or beads.
+By that point, I have no more patience for humans, sequins, feathers, or glitter.

 My first Mardi Gras, I spent half the time asking my friend Susan if it was really legal for me to be drinking out in the open on the street like I was.
 I spent the other half drinking.
 I’m a Yankee – I’d never heard of a “go-cup”.
 While it’s not cool to be drinking from glass on the street, an open plastic container with alcohol is no problem.
 That may not be news to you but it blew my mind.